Succeeding in Grad School, Part 1: Learning and studying remotely

 Many people have found that they feel exhausted after attending video-based meetings for work or school.
 In fact, many find these video meetings to be more exhausting than in-person meetings, an experience that is often called “Zoom fatigue” (although it should be noted that this fatigue is not limited to Zoom—any video conferencing app can cause exhaustion).

-Of course, Zoom and other video conferencing tools have been indispensable during the COVID-19 lockdowns.
+Of course, Zoom and other video conferencing tools were indispensable during the COVID-19 lockdowns.
 The goal here is not to pick on Zoom or any other tech company.
 Rather, the goal is to identify, and learn to overcome, some of the challenges caused by video conferencing in general.

 One such challenge is “nonverbal overload,” which is described by the cognitive psychologist Jeremy Bailenson as the discomfort that results from the extended eye contact and large facial close-ups that occur during video meetings.
 In real life, these sorts of nonverbal contact—long, steady eye contact and close facial proximity—occur only in intimate relationships or physical fights.
 Thus, enduring long bouts of such contact during Zoom meetings with colleagues and classmates can be emotionally draining and can even stimulate the brain’s “fight or flight response.”
 Needless to say, such experiences are stressful.